A premium bean from Nicaragua’s Central Highlands

 During our trips to meet Giff and Jose we were impressed with their extensive knowledge of cacao post harvest practices, which was gained from years of working with cacao at origin.
 They’re also very committed to paying a premium for the beans they receive from local farmers, and to educating farmers on the best ways to farm and propagate their cacao.

-Flavor profile: We’ve worked closely with Cacao Bisisesto to develop a custom drying technique that we feel perfectly highlights the bright flavors of this bean.
+Flavor profile: We’ve worked closely with Cacao Bisiesto to develop a custom drying technique that perfectly highlights the deep, earthy flavors of this bean.
 There are notes of caramel and raisin from start to finish!